Avnerus/hanhikivi/src/docs/Periaatteet_Principles.md

 AIMS of the Information Center Hanhikivi:

--To bring up critical information about nuclear power and energy production in general-to create a space where people can meet and discuss about nuclear power, energy and other concerns related to these issues-to create new forms of discussion
+-To bring up critical information about nuclear power and energy production in general -to create a space where people can meet and discuss about nuclear power, energy and other concerns related to these issues -to create new forms of discussion
--to offer artists and scientists a platform and facilities for work-to create possibilities for citizens to be active producers of information-to learn and teach sustainable way of living-to encourage people to become active in resisting destructive energy production
+-to offer artists and scientists a platform and facilities for work-to create possibilities for citizens to be active producers of information
+-to learn and teach sustainable way of living-to encourage people to become active in resisting destructive energy production

 ACTIVITIES at the Information Center Hanhikivi:

 -We are supporting people and groups which are doing anti-nuclear work, and which accept the aims and principles of information centre Hanhikivi by giving facilities for them.
--Our work is interdisciplinary and artistic and we support professional artists and scientists -we are doing research related to projects that are strongly changing the environment -we can do research related to the social impact of massive projects, such as nuclear power building
--we organize courses, lessons, exhibitions and open discussions -we implement creative projects with humour
+-Our work is interdisciplinary and artistic and we support professional artists and scientists -we are doing research related to projects that are strongly changing the environment -we can do research related to the social impact of massive projects, such as nuclear power building -we organize courses, lessons, exhibitions and open discussions -we implement creative projects with humour
 -we offer space to work for people to implement projects such as mentioned above